Search

 In internalizing that experience in the village – one thing is you seeing it, another thing is you doing it – something you had to do as a professional.
 But as an individual, how did that affect you; that is, if at all it did?

-When I think more about it, it really made me to really admire and appreciate how hard it is and how tough everyone is there and the women.
-Everything is very physical, people’s lives are hard, and how they went above their lives without being angry about their lives made me to be very impressed with them.
+It made me really admire and appreciate how hard it is and how tough everyone is there, especially the women.
+Everything is very physical, people’s lives are hard and how they went about their lives without being angry about their circumstances really impressed me.

-Everything is more difficult there and, I believe, that is what they deal with every day and, to them, that’s just normal.
-But to me it was all very admirable because living in that kind of squalor and still smiling, warm and lovely is admirable.
-They are peaceful, like I said.
-It is amazing really. isn’t it?
+Everything is more difficult there and that is what they deal with every day so to them, it’s normal, but to me it was all very humbling because living in that kind of squalor and still smiling, being warm and lovely is admirable.
+They are so peaceful despite everything and that’s amazing really, isn’t it?

 Since that movie was shot in Nigeria, have you been to the country again since that time?

-No. I haven’t.
-Like I said, I haven’t been approached by anybody to go do anything workwise.
-And I haven’t had anything personal.
-Again I should go there more, but I should go to Kenya, first.
+No I haven’t.
+Like I said, I haven’t been approached by anybody to do anything workwise there.
+Perhaps I should visit again, but I should go to Kenya first because that’s where my mum grew up.

 In what ways was “Osuofia in London” a source of conflict for you, Mara the British, culturally?

 Inheriting a dead man’s property including his wife is quite shocking.
-That is a real thing; that is not fictional; that was based on facts, which is quite amazing to someone from the British culture because it’s a lot more equal here.
+That it’s a real thing rather than fictional; that the plot was based on facts is quite amazing to someone from the British culture because there’s a lot more equality for women here.

 Would you consider yourself a feminist?